Welcome to Week 7 of the Eat the Rainbow Fruit and Veggie Challenge!

 - It’s time for you to take the growth level quiz again!
 Find it here.
 We will use this to compare to your growth levels at the beginning of the challenge and at the end.
 Please fill this out by the end of the week!

-- Plan to join our monthly Zoom sessions!
-You can register here for both the Aug meeting and the end of program celebration!
-We will have special topics to discuss and plenty of time to share with each other about successes, challenges and your favorite recipes!
+- Plan to join our end of program Zoom session on August 31st at 3pm Eastern Time!
+We will have special rainbow themed wellness activity and share with each other about successes, challenges and your favorite recipes!

 Today’s Topic: Let’s Talk About Snacks!!